github-training-workshops/github-actions-training/labs/lab02.md

 # 2 - Workflow Syntax
-In this lab you will update the workflow syntax.
+In this lab you will update the workflow syntax..
 > Duration: 5-10 minutes

 References: